 What Stands Out in Wise’s Pitch Deck?

-The How It Works slide showcases how easily users can send money using the platform.
-Traditional processes required individuals to visit a bank, fill out documents, and pay hefty fees to transfer money to overseas family and friends.
-With this slide, Transferwise explains its expedited remittance process in four simple steps.
+The How It Works slide clarifies how easily users can send money using the platform.
+In this slide, Wise simplified the remittance process into four steps.

 How Much Did Wise Raise?

-When it comes to the best seed pitch decks, Wise is one of our top choices.
-Using the deck, the company raised $1.3 million in seed funding from IA Ventures and Index Ventures.
+Wise has one of the best seed pitch decks among the unicorn startups of the last decade.
+With this deck, the company raised $1.3 million in seed funding from IA Ventures and Index Ventures.
 To date, the company has raised over $1.3 billion from investors.

 9. Kickfolio